EnragedAntelope/youtube-screenshot-extractor/README.md

 - **Low quality or blurry output**:
   - Increase the quality and blur thresholds.
   - Check if the source video is of sufficient quality.

+- **Post-processing filters not working**:
+  - Ensure FFmpeg is installed and accessible in your system PATH for gradfun and deband filters.
+  - Check if OpenCV (cv2) is installed correctly for the deblock filter.
+  - If issues persist with specific filters, try using them individually to isolate the problem.

 ## License